-- If you can’t fit all of them on the same pan, be careful with second batch.
+- If you can’t fit all of them on the same pan, be careful with the second batch.
 You might need to lower the temperature as they can turn dark quickly.

 - Enjoy warm or cold!

-- You don’t need to use flour for gluten-free version.
+- You don’t need to use flour for a gluten-free version.
 Just note that the crumbs will not stick as well to polenta (See photos).

 - You can use any kind of dry breadcrumbs you want – homemade, store-bought, made either of bread or corn (for gluten-free version).

 - Basil can be substituted with oregano or marjoram.
 You can also add less.
 2 tablespoons are plenty too.

 - You will be shallow-frying these polenta sticks which means you don’t need that much oil and ½ cup should be plenty for this batch.

 - The quantity of polenta fries you get out of this recipe can vary, depending on how thick/thin you cut the sticks.
 I would not go thicker than 1-inch (2.5 centimeters) per stick though.
 This recipe will yield about 3 portions when enjoyed as a snack.

 - Please take the nutritional information as a guide only.
 The count per stick will be lower than shown here as you will not be using all of the breadcrumb mixture, egg nor oil.
 Unfortunately, it is not possible to state the exact number.

 - If in doubt, please have a look at the post above this recipe card.
 It contains a ton of useful information, including a simple yet delicious dip that goes so well with these fries.